WangJingyao07/Adaptive-Sampler/README.md

 **Official code for "Towards Task Sampler Learning for Meta-Learning"**

-🥇🌈This repository contains not only our adaptive sampler, but also PyTorch implementation of previous samplers (Provide in the **Citation**).
+🥇🌈This repository contains not only our adaptive sampler, but also PyTorch implementation of previous samplers.

 ## Create Environment